Day 11: 25 Insights in 25 Days New Year Marathon

 Reward vs Effort

-I normally try not to do this on front of my clients, as much as I love them all as soon as I start sky replacing they get carried away.
+I’m happy to do a sky replacement in my grading suite if the shot genuinely calls for it.
+I normally try not to do this in front of my clients; as much as I love them all, as soon as I start sky replacing they get carried away.
+Suddenly I’m spending the day tracking and replacing skies in 27 shots.

-I also feel like resolve needs a few more tool refinements and additions to help blend the edges on some difficult shots.
+I also feel like Resolve needs a few more tool refinements and additions to help blend the edges on some difficult shots.

-I’m asking you all what is your position on it both attended and unattended?
+I’m asking you all what your position on it is, both attended and unattended?

 - Replacing A Sky In A Static Shot